browserengineering/book/book/visual-effects.md

 Then we need paint it into the display list (we need to `Save` before rotating, to only rotate the element and its subtree, not the rest of the output).
-For that, we'll introduce a new method `paint_visual_efects` that is called by `paint` for each layout object class.
+For that, introduce a new method `paint_visual_efects` that is called by `paint` for each layout object class.

 ``` {.python}